 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Aperfield .
+We bring these three activities together to bring you a complete Karate tuition experience in Aperfield .

 (info courtesy of: Karate Class in Aperfield )